TY16007/alx-pre_course/0x01-git/README.md

-my name is toyin
+update my name is toyin
-toyin is my name